AgrimPrasad/Multiplayer-GameOfLife/README.md

 1. The list of users is broadcast to all clients, which then display this information on the frontend in real-time.

-1. Events from the frontend (such as user clicks on the grid, start of simulation etc.) are all synchronised using socket.io pub-sub messages.
+1. Events from the frontend (such as user clicks on the grid, the start of a simulation etc.) are all synchronised using socket.io pub-sub messages.

-   1. In general, the flow of messages is `client creates event` -> emits event to server -> server updates shared state if applicable (e.g. list of users or active cells) -> server broadcasts the update to all users.
+   1. In general, the flow of messages is `client creates event` -> emits the event to server -> server updates shared state if applicable (e.g. a list of users or active cells) -> server broadcasts the update to all users.

-1. Client connection/dis-connection events are handled using socket.io's built-in functionality to detect such events.
+1. Client connection/disconnection events are handled using socket.io's built-in functionality to detect such events.
 Furthermore, care is taken on the client to sync the latest grid state and user list state immediately after reconnection.

+## Limitations

+1. Multi-cell updates (e.g. clicking on the `Random` button or loading patterns) doesn't take effect immediately on the frontend if a simulation is running and a new update comes in.
+Logic could be added to block new simulation updates after such updates.

+1. The footer is not visible in the viewport on iPhone Safari and the user has to scroll down to view the footer.
+This issue is not present on common Android phones tested here and should be fixable using CSS media queries.

+1. The drag functionality on the cell grid is limited to mouse events currently and doesn't work on mobile.
+A mobile touch-friendly library such as [vue-touch](https://alligator.io/vuejs/vue-touch-events/) could be used to respond to such mobile drag events.

+1. Currently, the client and server code share the same `node_modules` dependencies, due to which the JS bundle on the client is quite big (almost 0.5 MB).
+Approaches to fix this include:

+   1. Using a library such as [Lerna](https://lerna.js.org/) to change this repo into a mono-repo (aka multi-package repository), with separate client and server directories using some common dependencies where applicable.

 ## Extension Ideas